kbjosephs/sxcd5-dev/_program/session10.md

 Amanda Zilla (University of the West Indies, St. Augustine)
 - **Is the Digital in Digital Black Atlantic the Digital in Digital Humanities?**\
 Roopika Risam (Salem State University)
-- Moderator: Kaiama L. Glover, Barnard College, Columbia University
+- Moderator: Kaiama L. Glover (Barnard College, Columbia University)

 ---